 Project and project suite variables are shared among a current project or a project suite and are used to store data between the test runs.

-Project variables are specific to the workstation on which the project is opened, that is, they store information that is specific to the workstation and their values may differ from other computer to another.
+Project and project suite variables are specific to the workstation on which the project or project suite is opened.
+They store information that is specific to the workstation and their values may differ from one computer to another.
 An example of this data is file paths.
 They are specific to the computer, on which the project is opened.
 Let’s suppose you have a test that exports data to a file on your hard disk.
 If this test were run on several machines, it would be nice if the file path were specific to each computer where the test is run.
 You can create a global script variable and change its value in the source code before running the test on each computer.
-With the projects variables feature you can perform this task in a more convenient way: you can create and modify the variable visually.
+With the project variables feature you can perform this task in a more convenient way: you can create and modify the variable visually.

 To create these variables use the Variables pages of the Project and ProjectSuite editors.
 To view this page, do the following:

 Select the Project or ProjectSuite item in the Project Explorer panel and choose Edit from the context menu, or simply double-click this project item.

 In the resulting Project or ProjectSuite editor of the Workspace panel, switch to the Variables page.